-John Robinson Pierce, director research at AT&T and head of ALPAC.
+John Robinson Pierce, research director at AT&T, and head of ALPAC.

 The first half of the report investigated the translation needs of US scientists and government officials, and overall demand and supply for Russian to English translations.
 ALPAC began by asking whether, with the overwhelming predominance of English as the language of scientific literature, it might be simpler and more economical for frequent users of Russian to English translations to learn to read the documents in the original language; this could be achieved in 200 hours or less, and an increasing amount of American scientists and engineers possessed the skill.
 Next, it established that only some 20 to 30% of Russian articles in some fields would have been accepted for publication in American journals.
 So there was no urgent need for translation.

 There were, however, several crucial problems with translation.
 These concerned quality, speed, and cost.
 Quality had to be appropriate for the requesters' needs, since flawless and polished translation for a user-limited readership was a waste of both time and money.
 When it came to speed, ALPAC saw much room for improvement: the most rapid service (from JPRS) was 15 days for 50 pages; documents sent to external contractors by the US Foreign Technology Division were taking a minimum of 65 days; and when processed by the FTD's MT system, they were taking 109 days (due to long post-editing and production processes).

 Concerning cost, ALPAC considered what government agencies were paying to human translators, which varied from $9 to $66 per 1000 words.
 Calculations were made of cost per reader of the different forms of translation, including unedited output from the FTD system.
 These costs included the time invested by readers.
 Assuming that the average reader took twice as long to read unedited MT documents, as opposed to good quality human translation, it concluded that if documents are to be read by more than 20 people, traditional human translation was cheaper than MT.